 How Much Does True North Disability Services Charge?

 Once you receive the refund under the Disability Tax Credit program, True North Disability Services will invoice you 20% of the amount of that refund.
-If your application is unsuccessful, True North will not raise any fee at all.

 What About the Years Before I Applied for the DTC?